 Even the cheapest RAV4 gets a 7.0-inch touchscreen, Bluetooth connectivity, and a six-speaker sound system.
-Toyota finally offers Apple CarPlay, but it continues to resist Android Auto due to safety and privacy concerns.
-Better-equipped models benefit from an 8.0-inch touchscreen and, for audiophiles, an 11-speaker sound system made by JBL.
+Toyota finally offers Apple CarPlay and, starting with the 2020 model year, Android Auto.
+Better-equipped models benefit from an 8.0-inch touchscreen and an 11-speaker sound system made by JBL that’s sure to please audiophiles.
 Buyers can also order the RAV4 with a digital rear-view mirror, which appears on a Toyota for the first time, plus a wireless phone charger and up to five USB ports.
+In other words, the RAV4 speaks tech fluently.

 Performance and fuel economy